Tottenham transfer news: Ryan Sessegnon completes £25m move from Fulham with Josh Onomah joining the Cottagers in return | Goal.com

 They could all feature in the squad to face Aston Villa at home in Spurs' Premier League opener on Saturday.

-Onomah, meanwhile, was a Tottenham academy graduate and made more than 30 first-team appearances following his debut in early 2015.
+Onomah, meanwhile, is a Tottenham academy graduate and made more than 30 first-team appearances following his debut in early 2015.

 Capped for England at six youth levels, he is used to Championship football after two loan spells there in the last two seasons, with Aston Villa and Sheffield Wednesday.